sveinbjornt/ensk.is/README.md

 The current incarnation of the dictionary has been heavily edited, updated and fixed in accordance with modern Icelandic orthography.
 Many additions have been made to bring the vocabulary into the 21st century.
-Various errors in the original text have also been corrected.
+Various errors in the original text were also corrected.

 # Contributing